eoniclabs/MethodCache/docs/developer/REFACTORING_STATUS.md

 # Refactoring Status - Policy Pipeline Migration

+> **Update (2025-10-12):** The refactoring is not yet complete—the legacy configuration stack still exists.
+> Active follow-up work is tracked in `docs/developer/POLICY_PIPELINE_CONSOLIDATION_PLAN.md`.
+> Treat the analysis below as a historical snapshot taken immediately after the initial migration.

 This document compares the original refactoring vision against the current implementation status.

 ## 🎯 Original Vision